ploomber/ploomber/doc/user-guide/jupyter.rst

 task file in Jupyter (i.e., the source file is listed in your ``pipeline.yaml`` file.

-A second way is to load your pipeline in Jupyter to interact with it.
+Another way is to load your pipeline in Jupyter to interact with it.
 This second approach is best when you already have some tasks, and you want to explore their outputs to decide how to proceed with further analysis.